In This Article

 Unless money is no object or you stand to recover a substantial amount in damages, suing for alienation of affection is not worth the time and effort.
 You are already dealing with a spouse who cheated, the emotional fallout of that fact, and possibly the legal and emotional process of divorce.
 Your plate is pretty full already, and a separate lawsuit could be the straw that broke the camel's back.
 Don't overwhelm yourself to get back at your spouse.

 The desire to strike back at a third party who interfered in your marriage is understandable, but a long legal proceeding and even potential financial gain will not take away the pain you feel over your spouse's betrayal.
 Besides, a man or woman who will go after someone else's spouse is not going to be held back by a civil legal proceeding.
 Morals can't be litigated.

 You may be able to hurt that person's bank account, but you won't change who they are at their core.
 Slapping them on the wrist legally won't undo the damage done to you, and it won't necessarily stop them from doing it to others.

-You will be better served if you focus your time and energy on healing from the emotional pain caused by the cheater's behavior and focusing on moving on should there be a divorce.
+You will be better served if you focus your time and energy on healing from the emotional pain caused by the cheater's behavior and moving on should there be a divorce.
 The only time it is beneficial to sue for alienation of affection is if divorce, due to an affair, leaves you financially damaged and you need the courts to award you monies to help you survive after the divorce.